drhythmos/py-Keylogger/README.md

 </p>

 ## How to use?
-After cloning & installing all the dependencies, run
+After cloning & installing all the dependencies, run,
 ```
 >>> python GenerateKey.py
 ```